My Coronavirus (Covid-19) Investing Strategy For Peer to Peer Lending and the Stock Market

 As you can see, every major financial crisis has been temporary and the Dow Jones has rebounded.
 I estimate a recovery after the Corona Virus crisis to be no different.

-While I dislike the impact financial crises have on people, I love it when stock markets correct because when prices fall, it means tracker shares are cheaper and when markets rebound, they should be more valuable long-term.
+While I hate the impact the Coronavirus is having on people, I love it when stock markets correct because when prices fall, it means tracker shares are cheaper and when markets rebound, they should be more valuable long-term.

 I’m still buying my favourite Vanguard US Equity Index Tracker (VTSAX is the USA version).
 I use Vanguard’s Global Bond Index Fund for less volatility and as a hedge for stock market corrections.
+Bond funds can be a better choice than cash long-term as they protect against inflation.
 You can read more about why I buy these two funds here.

-Index trackers are long-term investments.
+Despite these factors, I still like index trackers which I view to be very long-term investments.
 If you buy index trackers for short-term purposes (less than five years), you are gambling.
 If you bought trackers in February 2020 and are panicking because you have seen their values fall, stop panicking and stop checking your account.
 I believe the prices will rebound as they always historically have.

 If you are trying to time the stock market to buy in at a low point, you won’t succeed through anything other than blind luck because no one knows where the bottom lies.